tenancy/docs/docs/hyn/5.2/cache.md

 the existing Redis driver.
 All this does is override the default prefix and allows you to set a custom cache driver in `config/cache.php`:

-> Make sure to run `composer update` and `php artisan package:discover` before this step or else you will get "redis_tenancy driver not found error
+> Make sure to run `composer update` and `php artisan package:discover` before this step or else you will get "redis_tenancy driver not found" error.

 ```php
 'redis' => [